 41-42.
 SIP 200 (OK) response (from controller UE to SCC-AS)

-The controller UE acknowledges the SIP NOTIFY request by sending SIP 200 (OK) response to SCC-AS.
+The controller UE acknowledges the SIP NOTIFY request by sending a SIP 200 (OK) response to the SCC-AS.

 A.13 Signalling flows for release of collaborative session for inter-UE transfer